towolf/towolf.github.com/docs/PsychBasic/GetMouse.markdown

 you begin waiting for the next mouse press.

-Alternatively, you can also use the GetClicks\(\) function to wait for mouse\-clicks and return the mouse position of first click and the number of mouse button clicks.
+Alternatively, you can also use the GetClicks\(\) function to wait for mouse-clicks and return the mouse position of first click and the number of mouse button clicks.

 fprintf\('Please click the mouse now.\\n'\);